brunojppb/react-phoenix-ts/README.md

-# Phoenix-react-ts
+# React 🤝 Phoenix 🤝 TypeScript

-A Phoenix framework project with React and TypeScript as its frontend.
+A Phoenix framework app with React and TypeScript as its frontend.

 ## Phoenix Backend